Bead Glossary A to J

 CHANDELIER FINDING

-CHARLOTTE BEADS
+CHARLOTTE BEADS or CHARLOTTES

-Originally these were Czech made size 13 Seed Beads, with one hand-cut side, making them slightly faceted.
-Now it is possible to buy Seed Beads of other sizes with a single facet, and these are called one-cut or true-cuts.
+Originally these were Czech made size 13 Seed Beads, with one hand cut side, making them slightly faceted.
+Now it is possible to buy Seed Beads of other sizes with a single facet, and these are called one cut or true cuts.
 Read our Guide To Seed Beads to learn more.

 CHARLOTTE CRIMPS